how2flatfile/submit-mapped-fields/README.md

 - Click enter, and confirm that terminal says `Event listener deployed and running ...`

 ### Test the workflow
 - Login to your dashboard at `platform.flatfile.com`

 - On the left panel, click `Portal`

 - Click on `Recent Sessions`, then on the top-right click on `+ Create New Session`

 - Give your Session a name, and click `Enter` on your keyboard

 - Click `Add file`, and upload `example_file.csv` that is inside your project

 - Ensure that fields with `(DO NOT MAP)` in their name are NOT mapped.
 Make sure remaining fields are mapped

-- Click `Continue`, and then click `Submit` on the top right.
+- Click `Continue`, and then click `Submit` on the top right

 - When you see the `Success` message, proceed to https://webhook.site/

 - Notice how `(DO NOT MAP)` fields were NOT sent to https://webhook.site/ , since you left them unmapped